 With COVID, senior care has become more concerning.
-The isolation, the threat of infection of COVID, the extra precautions at facilities – so many changes, so many downfalls for residents.
+The isolation, the threat of infection of COVID, the extra precautions at facilities – with so many changes and so many downfalls for residents.
 COVID doesn’t seem to want to disappear but reform into new variants, usually less severe and sneaking through vaccinations, but can still be a bad issue for seniors.

-Many have opted to take the family senior out of these facilities to live at homes with families.
+Many families have opted to take the senior out of these facilities to live at their homes.
 The family needs to be ever so careful not to infect the household with COVID, as well as take over the care that was given at the facility (many people are unprepared for this, and the family situation gets tense).

 When caregivers spread COVID in the facilities, which has happened many times, the elderly are especially vulnerable.
 One facility lost ½ of its residents because a facility caregiver had COVID but no symptoms, though passed on the illness.
 The anger from relatives is understandable.
 Vaccinated workers should still wear masks as Delta variant can be spread without symptoms on them.

 Seniors are deprived of social contact while quarantining - from COVID, from shingles, from flu, etc..
 Make sure to FaceTime, call, write, send cards and such.
 Send books and crafts.
-Send clothes so can freshen up with some style or comfort.
+Send clothes so they can freshen up with some style or comfort.
 Help them feel loved and give them something to do.
 Remind them the shots are available and later they can have visitors and visit each other once everyone is vaccinated.

 Make sure they are doing anything active.
-Are they pacing in their room, lifting weights, stretches on chairs or beds, dancing, or such?
-If they can go outside for vitamin D, encourage it.
+Are they pacing in their room, lifting weights, doing stretches on chairs or beds, dancing, playing shuffleboard ,or such?
+If they can go outside for vitamin D (the sun), encourage it.